DerPozzi/rust-project-generator/README.md

 - [X] Clone repo and init cargo project inside
 - [X] Add **Cargo.lock** to .gitignore
     - Using GitHub .gitignore template and auto init for README
+- [X] Initial commit and push of cargo project
 - [ ] Remove repositories
 - [ ] Preiiter
 - [ ] Refactor